deeeed/expo-audio-stream/documentation_site/docs/hooks/use-audio-recorder.md

 - **size**: `number` - Size of the recorded audio in bytes.
 - **analysisData**: `AudioAnalysis` - Analysis data for the recording.
 Only available if `enableProcessing` is set to `true` in the `startRecording` configuration.

-For detailed information about the types used in the result, see the [API Reference](../api-reference).